Azure/aad-pod-identity/.github/ISSUE_TEMPLATE/bug_report.md

 assignees: ''
 ---

-❗ AAD Pod Identity is [deprecated](https://github.com/Azure/aad-pod-identity#-announcement) and [Workload Identity](https://github.com/Azure/azure-workload-identity) has reached stable (OSS) and GA (AKS) milestones.
+❗ AAD Pod Identity is [deprecated](https://github.com/Azure/aad-pod-identity#-announcement) and [Azure Workload Identity](https://github.com/Azure/azure-workload-identity) has reached stable (OSS) and GA (AKS) milestones.
 AAD Pod Identity has transitioned to CVE fixes only.

 **Have you**